tippenein/brdyorn.com/posts/2016-08-06-upgrading-servant-client-from-zero-four.md

   pure $ BaseUrl Http h p ""
 ```

 Now we use ExceptT instead of EitherT.
-It's better
+It's better, and ghc tells us that's what it's expecting.

 ```haskell
 type Action a = ExceptT ServantError IO a